Previous Page Next Page

 3230 Relationship or Interest

-The intake specialist identifies relationships of people (Rel/Int) in a report by doing the following:
+The intake specialist documents the relationship or interest (Rel/Int) of people in a report as follows:

 • Identifies the person of interest with the Rel/Int of Self (SL).

-• Identifies all other people involved with a designation that best describes his or her relationship to the person of interest.
+• Identifies each other person in the report with the designation that best describes his or her relationship to the person of interest.

 3240 Identifying and Locating Information

-The intake specialist obtains and documents identifying and locating information depending on the I&R type.
+The intake specialist obtains and documents identifying and locating information for the relevant individuals, depending on the I&R type.

 This table describes which identifying and locating information the intake specialist obtains and documents based on the I&R type.